Music For The Soul

 “Do you want to play together?”
 She asked holding up her case.

-“Sure, why not,” She sat down next to him, “But I’ve never played with anyone else before so, umm…”
+“Sure, why not,” He looked at her case, it was nice and well kept, “But I’ve never played with anyone else before so, umm…”

 “Don’t worry it’s not that difficult,” She smiled again.
 She had long brown hair tied into two braids and she had dark blue eyes. her clothes looked rather nice and he began to wonder if she was even from here.

-“Are you from the city?”
+“Are you from the capital?”
 The orange haired boy asked.

 “No, actually I’m from Zisel.”
 She opened her case, “Is it really that obvious?”
-She asked.
+She asked looking down at herself.

 “Well, you’re dressed too nicely to be from here,” He pointed out.

 “Yes, the people here are interesting too, Like you for instance.”
-She stated happily.
-“Ready?”
+She stated happily as she came close to his face.
+She then sat next to him,“Ready?”
 She asked as she held her fiddle up and placed it on her shoulder.

 “You call it a fiddle?
 We call it a violin,” She smiled.